 6 Changes to the Project Management Body Of Knowledge (PMBOK® Guide) 6th Edition You Should Know

-In this article, let's learn what PMBOK® Guide is, why does it change, what is the reason PMI makes these changes, what specific changes have occurred in the PMBOK® Guide in the 6th edition, and most importantly, how do these changes affect the Project Management Professional (PMP)® certification exam.
+In this article, let's learn what PMBOK® Guide is, why it changes, for what reason PMI makes these changes, what specific changes have occurred in the PMBOK® Guide in the 6th edition, and most importantly, how do these changes affect the Project Management Professional (PMP) certification exam.
 We will also talk about how to prepare for the new PMP exam and efficiently pass the test without unnecessary stress.

 What is the PMBOK® Guide?

 PMI provides global leadership in the development of standards for the practice of the project management profession throughout the world.
 One of their significant accomplishments is the Institute's evolving standards document - A Guide to the "Project Management Body of Knowledge (PMBOK® Guide)

 is a globally recognized standard for managing projects in today's marketplace.
 In September 1991, the PMBOK® Guide

 was honored as a formal American National Standard by the American National Standards Institute (ANSI).
 PMI is committed to the continuous improvement and expansion of the PMBOK® Guide

 , as well as the development of additional standards.
 This standard gets an update roughly every four or five years.
 The first draft content was developed by Project Management Training Institute (PMTI) Instructor and Expert, Max Wideman

 under the name "PMBOK".
 Later this was updated to a "guide" and thus, in 1996, PMI published the first PMBOK® Guide